All Episodes

 And, you know, that set people off.

-Oh, how dare you, you know.
+Oh, how dare you?

-Um, also, all human bones have to follow the laws of physics.
+You know, also, all human bones have to follow the laws of physics.

-Now, if you want to ask who has the most dense bones, actually, who who has the most dense bones of all humans?
+Now, if you want to ask who has the most dense bones, actually, who has the most dense bones of all humans?

-They have very high bone density.
+So martial artists, cage fighters, they have very high bone density.

 They can get into car wrecks and suffer a lot less damage than a typical person.

-But they're still not bulletproof, okay?
+But they're still not bulletproof.

 And Charlie Kirk was not a cage match fighter.